Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 While these techniques store weights in 4 or 8 bit, the computation still happens in 32-bit.

-The :class:`~lightning.fabric.plugins.precision.weight_only.WeightOnlyPrecision` automatically replaces the :class:`torch.nn.Linear` layers in your model with ``.
+The :class:`~lightning.fabric.plugins.precision.itrex.ITREXPrecision` automatically replaces the :class:`torch.nn.Linear` layers in your model with ``.

 .. code-block:: python

-    from lightning.fabric.plugins import WeightOnlyPrecision
+    from lightning.fabric.plugins import ITREXPrecision

-    precision = WeightOnlyPrecision(mode="int8")
+    precision = ITREXPrecision(mode="int8")
     fabric = Fabric(plugins=precision)

     model = MyModel()